OPEN 15TH NOV 9AM – 12:30PM

-This building at 33 BOADWAY was constructed in 1965 to be used as a showroom for furniture designer David Foulkes Taylor to a design by Architect Julius Elischer.
+This building at 33 BOADWAY was originally constructed in 1965 to be used as a showroom for furniture designer David Foulkes Taylor to a design by Architect Julius Elischer.

 Elischer’s design was for a double height, single-volume building with two steel framed mezzanine floors accessed by steel stairway and connected suspended central mezzanine.
 His took into account the brief that the windows had to be designed in a way to provide sufficient light but protect displays from direct sunlight.
 Windows were provided in a deep revealed, abstract sculptured arrangement, the mass form was cubic, painted white with window reveals in colour.